sudip6164/tours-and-travel/README.md

 - Submit requests for customized tour packages tailored to personal preferences.
 ### 4. Rate & Review
 - Share experiences by leaving reviews and ratings for tours.
+### 5. Search and Filter
+- Search the desired tour or filter to find the one with best deal.

 ## 🛠️ Admin Features
 ### 1. Dashboard
 - View key metrics, including total users, tours, and bookings.